 Only available on LT and LTZ models, the Z71 package adds 18-inch forged polished aluminum wheels, all-terrain tires, skid plates, front fog lights, body-colored mirrors and door handles, body-colored bumpers and model-specific decals.

-Standard safety features include dual front airbags in addition traction and stability control systems and a tire-pressure monitoring system.
-Notably, unlike nearly every other vehicle on the market, the truck does not features standard side and side-curtain airbags.
-These important safety items are extra-cost options.
+Standard safety features include dual front airbags in addition to electronic traction and stability control systems and a tire pressure monitoring system.
+Side-curtain airbags and a rear-view camera are optional.

 A trailer-sway control system automatically intervenes to bring the trailer under control and keep it on its intended path, while a hill-start assist system holds the brakes for 1.5 seconds (or until the gas pedal is pressed) when the vehicle is stopped on a hill with a 5-percent or greater grade.

 3500HDs powered by the Duramax turbodiesel engine feature an exhaust brake that uses the turbo's turbine control to generate back pressure, enabling the drive to slow the truck without applying the brakes.
 This prolongs the life of the brake system's numerous components and helps prevent overheating.